mmakaay/flask_micron/docs/additional/design.rst

 Method-oriented (SOAP-y), not Resource-oriented (REST, CRUD)
 ------------------------------------------------------------

-Let's first state: I agree, there are applications for which REST is the perfect back-end service style.
-For front-facing business applications however (which Flask-Micron is targeting), I highly prefer using method-oriented services.
+Let's first state: I agree wholeheartedly, there are applications for which REST is the perfect back-end service style.
+For front-facing business applications however (which Flask-Micron is targeting), I highly prefer using method-oriented services instead.

 A quick comparison of method-oriented::